-Currently, the estimated population within Warm Springs HMA exceeds the established AML of 111-202 horses and burros.
-By fall 2018 there will be an estimated 738 adult horses plus burros, which is more than 500 animals over high AML.
-There is a need to protect rangeland resources from deterioration associated with animal populations which exceed AML.
+There is a need to remove excess wild horses and burros from within and outside the HMA because the estimated population within Warm Springs HMA exceeds the established AML of 111-202 horses and burros.
+By fall 2018, there will be an estimated 694 adult horses (USGS unpublished data, 2018) plus burros, which is more than 500 animals over high AML.
+There is a need to protect rangeland resources from deterioration associated with animal populations that exceed AML.
 There is also a need to maintain the wild horse and burro population in balance with the four essential habitat components (forage, water, cover, and space), especially water in this instance, over the long term.